This Place Rules Movie Review: An Eerie Look at a Country Losing Its Grip on Reality

 Review: Andrew Callaghan’s breakthrough documentary This Place Rules goes to shattering lengths to show the worst impulses of the American people.
 Gaining access that few ever achieve, Callaghan explores how a country can get split down the middle so rapidly.

-This Place Rules Movie Review
+Andrew Callaghan in This Place Rules (2024)

 Although This Place Rules serves as the debut feature length film by documentarian Andrew Callaghan, it’s clear from the jump that the young visionary is overflowing with opinions and ideas about the broken world he sees in front of him.
 After all, he got his start as so many of his contemporaries do nowadays – making guerrilla style TikToks outside local bars and creating a viral YouTube channel titled All Gas No Breaks.